 We can easily scale out our platform by adding new servers (with the same configurations and software as the others) in our data centers as they are needed.
 And because our customer base is spread out among the data centers, we can upgrade software as needed by moving customers out of the hardware device that we need to service.
 This flexibility that we have with our scalable hosted VoIP platform leads into the next listed benefit.

 Maximize Service Uptime by Being Able to Move Customers In/Out of Our Data Centers

 Moving customers around the platform quickly and at a moment’s notice is essential for keeping our service up for our entire customer base when extraordinary events occur, like a hurricane, a severe weather incident, or even an Internet outage in a regional ISP.
 It is also indispensable for when we need to perform maintenance and upgrades on the devices in our data centers.
 By having the flexibility to move customers out of an affected data center and into another, unaffected, one, we do our utmost to maximize our service uptime and ensure that businesses’ VoIP service does not get interrupted.

 In fact, our platform was unexpectedly tested back in 2012 by Hurricane Sandy, and we’re proud to say that it worked exactly as we expected it to.
 Even though our New York City data center was hit very hard by the destructive storm, we were able to rapidly move our customers who were registered there to another data center in a different part of the country; this ability was critical in ensuring that they did not experience any disruptions in their phone service.

 OnSIP’s patent enables us to operate very differently than other hosted VoIP providers, and it bestows many benefits both to our company and our customers.
-The systems and methods specified in the patent, coupled with the fact that we own and operate our own platform, allows us unmatched flexibility in operating, maintaining, and expanding our hosted VoIP service.
+The systems and methods specified in the patent, coupled with the fact that we own and operate our own platform, allows us unmatched flexibility in operating, maintaining, and expanding our reliable hosted VoIP phone service.